xAPI for Non-xAPI People: What Everyone Should Know About the xAPI

 1. Connecting Systems

 Most people still struggle to get result and completion data into a single source of record.
-As soon as you have more than one LMS or more than one place on which learners can learn this becomes a headache.
+As soon as you have more than one platform or more than one place on which learners can learn this becomes a headache.
 And given that the current trend is towards learners learning anywhere and everywhere, it is about to turn into a migraine.

 2. Analysis